ubc-library-rc/gis-tools-workflows/content/loading-data.md

 To Do
 {: .label .label-green }
-Add your 3 data layers to your QGIS project.
+Add the parks data and aerial image to your QGIS project.
 Hit okay to any warning dialogue boxes that appear.
+Additionally, add `vancouver-parks`, `business-licenses`, and `vancouver-neighborhoods` from the workshop folder to your project.
 Your screen will look something like this...

 ![added data](./images/added-data_20240608.png)